 EF: What have you learned through this process that brands might use to enhance their visibility as you have done?

-What Authorship comes down to for me is the ability for experts to help provide a content filter in their area of expertise.
+AJK: Thank you again.
+I love authorship and think that it's a very interesting way for Google to help deal with the crazy amount of digital content being produced, Atenolol For Sale.
+From the outset it was clear the Authorship Project had two goals: to highlight authors and to help rank search results, Atenolol pharmacy.
+That's essentially the last line in the official announcement of Authorship by Othar Hansson.
+They've ticked the box on the first goal but are still working on the second.
+Atenolol from mexico, What Authorship comes down to for me is the ability for experts to help provide a content filter in their area of expertise.
 I've written about this in terms of curation a few times but Authorship takes it to a whole new level.
-It's essentially human curation of the web.
-That doesn't mean that the link graph goes away.
+Atenolol For Sale, It's essentially human curation of the web.
+That doesn't mean that the link graph goes away, purchase Atenolol.
 Not by any stretch of the imagination.
-Instead, Authorship can help provide higher definition for all of those links because of who is giving them.
+Atenolol class, Instead, Authorship can help provide higher definition for all of those links because of who is giving them.

 As I mentioned in my MozCon presentation, we as marketers need to skate to where the puck is going not where it's been.
 Authorship is about future proofing your efforts.